This post was originally published on 3/1/2018 and updated on 3/11/2019

 Once the timer is done take a quick break, check your phone, access what you completed and what your on to next.
 If you find something new to clean add it to your list.

 This is critical.
 Do not save stuff just to save stuff.
-If you haven’t used it, or worn it, or if you didn’t even remember you had it.
-You most likely do not need it.
+If you haven’t used it or if you didn’t even remember you had it.
+You most likely do not need it, especially if its something you cannot find a home for.
 Keeping in mind the less stuff you have, the less you have to clean and the easier it will be to maintain an organized space.
 Read more about why you should declutter here.

 Start with Storage Places